 I drew lines with charcoal on a sheet of paper, crunched it, and placed it on a box in order to have a subject practice more of Lemmen’s techniques, and also utilized Chiaroscuro techniques to emphasize the shadows created by the sheet of paper.

 The top picture is a drawing of Stephen Morris on the front cover of New Order’s 1985 album, “Low-Life” of Stephen Morris the drummer/keyboardist.
 The bottom picture is Jim Morrison on the cover of The Doors 1985 album, “The Best of The Doors”.

 A pencil drawing of Morrissey’s 1988 album cover, “Viva Hate”.
 I used a soft graphite pencil for the main sketch, a Berol charcoal pencil for the shadowing, my fingers for blending, and a kneading erasure to obtain the details and for additional blending.

 A Chiaroscuro study displaying contrast between brightness and shading.
 I used “Char-Kole” sticks by

 Alphacolor Soft Pastels, these square sticks are very rich and smudge nicely with your hand, paper, or a tortillon.

 Group of Chiaroscuro drawings

 This group of drawings were essentially all done the same way, 1 light pointing to the subjects in a dim room in order to produce shadows.

 A study Lemmens, I tried to achieve the feeling that the hand is coming at you trying to grasp something.
 I used a “Berol” charcoal pencil, extra soft.
 I blended just enough to show the roundness of the hands and fingers without losing the main lines.
-I also used a kneading erasure to remove any excess.
+I also used a kneading eraser to remove any excess.